-- Required forms must be developed in consultation with the designated department advisor. - 2.
-All students must be approved by the department advisor to take the Graduate English Competency Examination and Graduate Comprehensive Area Examination.
+2. All students must be approved by the department advisor to take the Graduate English Competency Examination and Graduate Area Comprehensive Examination.

-SPED 500 Survey of Exceptional Children and (3 Hours) A study of definitions, Youth. characteristics, educational programs and problems of exceptional individuals.
+SPED 500 Survey of Exceptional Children and Youth.
+(3 Hours) A study of definitions, characteristics, educational programs and problems of exceptional individuals.
 (Prerequisite: SPED 503)

 SPED 503 Teaching the Severely and Profoundly Handicapped.
-(3 Hours) Provides students with the and understanding needed to teach severely/profoundly handicapped students; program needs, services, and an overview of the role of S/P handicapped persons within society are studied.
+(3 Hours) Provides students with the skills and understanding needed to teach severely/profoundly handicapped students; program needs, services, and an overview of the role of S/P handicapped persons within society are studied.
 (Prerequisite: SPED 500)